No charges over 101 deaths at scandal-hit hospital, police tell families

 An independent police investigation was launched into the community hospital in Hampshire after a probe found that hundreds of patients had their lives shortened through the use of opioids.

-The Kent and Essex Serious Crime Directorate, which is managing the investigation – code-named Operation Magenta – has said it is reviewing the records of more than 750 patients and taken 1,200 witness statements.
+Kent Police which is managing the investigation – code-named Operation Magenta – has said it is reviewing the records of more than 750 patients and taken 1,200 witness statements.

 The force said earlier this year that 29 suspects were being interviewed in relation to the investigation including 24 for alleged gross negligence manslaughter and five for alleged offences under the Health and Safety at Work Act.